How to Create Your Coaching Philosophy + 3 Examples

 [ Read: Here’s What You Need to Know Before Starting A Coaching Franchise ]

-Your philosophy of coaching will also make it easier for your prospects to choose whether they want to work with you.
-Place it on your website, include it in your brochures, or share it personally during your discovery session.
+Your philosophy of coaching will also help your prospects decide whether to work with you.
+You can promote it on your website, include it in your brochures, or share it personally during your discovery sessions.

 And most of all, use it as your own inner guide to do the right thing.